Wayne Alexander (actor)

-Wayne Alexander is an American actor who grew up in the San Joaquin Valley in California.
+Wayne Alexander (born 1943) is an American actor who grew up in the San Joaquin Valley in California.

 Career

 Theatre

 He trained at the Los Angeles City College Theater Academy, then spent four years at San Francisco's American Conservatory Theater.
 He later worked as a fight choreographer and did stage work both in Los Angeles and New York City.
 In the late 1980s, he made the switch to film and TV.

 Babylon 5

 Alexander appeared in numerous roles on the Babylon 5 television series.
 His first appearance in the series was in the season two episode "Comes the Inquisitor" as "Sebastian" - the only time he played a human.
 Alexander subsequently played "Lorien".
 Other appearances were in season three as a Narn named "G'Dan" in the episode "And the Rock Cried Out, No Hiding Place", as a Drazi in the season four episode "Intersections in Real Time", and as a Drakh in the season five episodes "Movements of Fire and Shadow" and "The Fall of Centauri Prime".
 In the television films, he played a Drakh in Babylon 5: A Call to Arms, and in Babylon 5: The River of Souls, he appeared as a soul.